-In November 2012, the Middle States Commission on Higher Education (Middle States) issued a warning to HACC regarding the College’s performance on three of the Commission's 14 standards.
+In November 2012 the Middle States Commission on Higher Education (Middle States) issued a warning to HACC.
+This warning was regarding HACC's performance on three of the Commission's 14 standards.
 On Sept.
-24 and 25, 2013, a review team from Middle States will visit the College.
+24 and 25, 2013, a Middle States review team will visit the College.

 - About Middle States

 - The Monitoring Report

 - Keeping Informed

 1. What is Middle States Commission on Higher Education?